 The airport is anticipated to witness passenger traffic of approximately 12 million by August 2022 and up to 22 million by 2035.

-The expansion is set to more than double the airport's annual passenger handling capacity from the current eight million to approximately 20 million, and the cargo capacity from 200,000t to 500,000t.
+It is set to more than double the airport’s annual passenger handling capacity from the current eight million to approximately 20 million, and the cargo capacity from 200,000t to 500,000t.

 It is also expected to improve air transportation, as well as economic and social development in Bangladesh.

-Details of Hazrat Shahjalal airport expansion
+Shahjalal airport expansion details

 Additionally, the project will see the construction of several exit and connecting taxiways, a parking apron in Terminal 3, new roads to connect the terminal with the airport road and a drainage system.